OIE: SPARQ Peer Mentor (S9658C)

 Summary, Scope, and Responsibilities

-The Office of Intercultural Education is committed to dismantling systems of oppression by actively centering and celebrating the voices and experiences of historically marginalized student identities.
+The Center for Belonging and Community (SCBC) is committed to dismantling systems of oppression by actively centering and celebrating the voices and experiences of historically marginalized student identities.
 We foster belonging by creating spaces that encourage agency, awareness, and self-advocacy.
 We collaborate with students to explore their identities, develop community, and build connections through programs grounded in intersectionality, equity, and justice.

-The intention of SPARQ is to create and maintain a more inclusive environment for LGBTQ+ students at Bates.
-SPARQ Peer Mentors are students who are invested in this work and the OIE’s mission where SPARQ Peer Mentors aim to foster a sense of community and belonging amongst students through programming, events, and mentorship opportunities.
+The intention of SPARQ is to create and maintain an inclusive environment for LGBTQ+, exploring and allied students at Bates.
+SPARQ Peer Mentors are students who are invested in this work and the SCBC’s mission and aim to foster a sense of community and belonging amongst students through events, discussions and mentorship opportunities.

-**For the purpose of this position, LGBTQ+ includes individuals who identify as a sexual or gender minority, including, but not limited to: lesbian, gay, bisexual, trans (including transgender, non-binary, genderqueer, genderfluid, agender, etc.), queer, intersex, asexual, and pansexual.**
+Note: For the purpose of this position, LGBTQ+ is an acronym that includes, but is not limited to: lesbian, gay, bisexual, trans (including transgender, non-binary, genderqueer, genderfluid, agender, etc.), queer, intersex, asexual, and pansexual.
+Interested student DO NOT have to be LGBTQ+ but demonstrate commitment to creating supportive environments for LGBTQ+ students.

-The Office of Intercultural Education embeds the Bates Leads Framework into its student leadership and employment positions.
+The Student Center for Belonging and Community (SCBC) embeds the Bates Leads Framework into its student leadership and employment positions.
 SPARQ Peer Mentors are leaders who take responsibility for solving a problem or achieving a goal and are expected to develop and practice leadership skills with the objective to create a sense of belonging, build community, educate themselves and others, and to forge positive change in their own lives and the lives of others.

-The Bates Leads Framework is based on the Social Change Model of leadership and includes the “7 Cs” or capacities that ultimately lead to an 8th C or capacity: Change.
+The Bates Leads Framework is based on the Social Change Model of leadership and includes the “7 Cs” or capacities that ultimately lead to an 8th C: Change.

 Consciousness of Self & Impact